MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 > [!IMPORTANT]
 > For meaningful wait type output, recovery queueing should be observed to be increasing when you use one of the methods that're described earlier to monitor this condition.

-In this example, some I/O-related wait types are reported (PAGEIOLATCH_UP, PAGEIOATCH_EX).
+In this example, some I/O-related wait types are reported (`PAGEIOLATCH_UP`, `PAGEIOATCH_EX`).
 Monitor to check whether these wait types continue to have the largest `wait_times` values, as reported in the next column.

    :::image type="content" source="media/troubleshooting-recovery-queuing-in-alwayson-availability-group/input-output-related-waittimes-recovery.png" alt-text="Screenshot showing the largest wait times reported in the next column." lightbox="media/troubleshooting-recovery-queuing-in-alwayson-availability-group/input-output-related-waittimes-recovery.png":::